Iraq Regions

 Beth 'Arbaya: A small territory between Nisibin and Sinjar.

 Beth Arsham: An extinct town south of Baghdad, near Ctesiphon.
-Its exact location is unknown.
+Another possible location is near Jabal Makhul north of Takrit.

 Beth Bnai